 To support these prediction directions, the top reference with length 2W+1, and the left reference with length 2H+1, are defined as shown in Figure 9.

-The mode number of replaced mode in wide-angular direction mode is dependent on the aspect ratio of a block.
+The number of replaced modex in wide-angular direction mode depends on the aspect ratio of a block.
 The replaced intra prediction modes are illustrated in Table 3-2

 Table 3-2 - Intra prediction modes replaced by wide-angular modes